 Fortunately, most Procurement systems have been designed to make the touch points with your core financial and operational systems limited and non-invasive, making it quite practical to add them to existing systems.

 The following ten questions are the key considerations for deployment of new Spend Management systems to work hand-in-hand with your existing ERP system:

 What is our fundamental objective?

-The fundamental objective of Spend Management is to gain control and visibility of the way your organisation buys goods and services, and to minimise the total cost of those items as well as the cost of the process of buying them.
-Though easily stated, meeting this objective is a challenge when you consider the wide range of goods and services your organisation purchases, and when you consider the range of people in your organisation and supplier base who are involved.
+The fundamental objective of Spend Management is to gain control and visibility of the way your organization buys goods and services, and to minimize the total cost of those items as well as the cost of the process of buying them.
+Though easily stated, meeting this objective is a challenge when you consider the wide range of goods and services your organization purchases, and when you consider the range of people in your organization and supplier base who are involved.
 But it’s a challenge well worth attacking because the return is so great.

 Exactly how will we create savings?

-Every organisation in the world has opportunities to create savings, created through:
+Every organization in the world has opportunities to create savings, created through: